How Much Surrogate Mothers Make is The Biggest Question We Get

 Surrogate compensation is a broad subject with many variations on exactly how much surrogates make.

-Ultimately, every surrogate pregnancy is different; but, we make sure that you are fairly compensated for the incredibly important and honorable role you have on someone’s journey to parenthood.
+Ultimately, every pregnancy is different; but, we make sure that you are fairly compensated for the incredibly important and honorable role you have on someone’s journey to parenthood.
 Frankly, true compensation is incalculable.